bbc/genie-starter-pack/docs/gameplay-components/custom-settings.md

 # Configuring Custom Settings

+BBC platforms make use of a platform-wide settings screen.
+Genie games will need to interface with this screen and pass options data to and from the global settings screen.

 ## How do I add custom settings to my game?

 The settings config for the game can be found in `src/main.js`.